thinkful-ei26/Down-The-Block-Server/README.md

 # [DownTheBlock](https://down-the-block.herokuapp.com)

 ## Welcome to DownTheBlock - Your Neighborhood at Your Fingertips
-DownTheBlock gives you a convenient way to stay informed by connecting you with all your neighbors.
-Lost a pet and desperately need your neighbors help to find him/her?
-Hear a helicopter hovering above your house and don't know why?
-Join DownTheBlock today and you'll be up-to-date on everything happening close to home as well as in the broader community.
-From criminal activity to local events, you'll hear it all from here!
+ DownTheBlock connects you with your neighborhood and provides a convenient way of staying informed.
+Whether you lost your pet, are throwing an event, or want to be aware of the latest criminal activity around you, DownTheBlock is here to help.
+Join today to stay up-to-date on everything happening close to home as well as in the broader community!

 ## Features (for registered users)
 :white_check_mark: Upon registering, users will be asked for access to their location and subsequently connected with their own personal neighborhood